ashwini0921/ROBOTIC-ARM-WITH-IMAGE-PROCESSING/README.md

 ## ABSTRACT

 The project involves the development of a 6-degree-of-freedom (DOF) robotic arm capable of fruit separation through image processing techniques.
-A classification model is designed using Deep Neural Networks (DNN) combine with Convolutional Neural Network to accurately identify and categorize fruits based on their size, shape, and color attributes.
+A classification model is designed using Deep Neural Networks (DNN) combine with Convolutional Neural Network to accurately identify and categorize fruits based on their size and shape attributes.
 This innovative approach combines robotics and artificial intelligence to enhance fruit sorting processes, contributing to efficiency and precision in agricultural and food industries.
 The integration of image processing and machine learning underscores the potential for automated fruit handling, optimizing quality control and streamlining production workflows.

 ## ROBOT SPECIFICATION
 Drive System: Electric motor(servo motor)